 A short while ago I received a private message on Facebook asking if I could write a blog on affairs.
 The woman said her partner had an ‘emotional affair’.
 By this she meant it was an affair that did not end up with her partner and the other woman having sex.
 She was very devastated when she found out.

-The topic of affairs and cheating can open up a whole lot of stuff for possibly for a lot of people.
-I have clients whose partners have had one or more affairs where there has been extra-marital sex, some with the opposite sex, some with the same sex, and they are still together.
-There are clients whose partners have accused them of having affairs when they have been faithful.
+The topic of affairs and cheating can open up a whole lot of stuff for possibly a lot of people.
+I have clients whose partners have had one or more affairs, where there has been extra-marital sex, some with the opposite sex, some with the same sex, and they are still together.
+There are clients whose partners have accused them of having affairs when they have been actually been faithful.
 And of course clients where a partner had an affair and it has completely destroyed the relationship and the marriage.

 You maybe aware of people who have ‘open’ relationships where it is ok for each partner to make love or have sex with other people.
 There is wife swapping, swinging parties, f..k buddies and the list goes on.

 So what is it about affairs that can at times can cause so much pain for some and for others little of no pain?